Light vs. Heavy Tension: Benefits & Best Uses

 It develops the ability to draw a mental map within our minds of how that lock is picked — from start to finish!

-Being able to consciously keep track of what is occuring within a lock (such as what pins are set, which pins are not, what pins tend to overset, what pins tend to fall, etc) is where you will reach a whole new level of picking.
+Being able to consciously keep track of what is occurring within a lock (such as what pins are set, which pins are not, what pins tend to overset, what pins tend to fall, etc) is where you will reach a whole new level of picking.
 It is where you will discover a state of flow, in which the world falls away and all that is left is the feedback and your mental map.

 Benefit 4: An Easier Fight

-The last great benefit of using light tension is when picking locks with security pins — more specifically, feeling the counter rotation that they provide.
+The last great benefit of using light tension is when picking locks with security pins — more specifically, feeling the counter-rotation that they provide.

-In order for a security pin to give us counter rotation, the lifting force we apply to that security pin must exceed the torquing force that we apply to the plug.
+In order for a security pin to give us counter-rotation, the lifting force we apply to that security pin must exceed the torquing force that we apply to the plug.